Discovery Troubleshooting

 - Routing

-You can also walk a device to return all Object Identifiers below a specific location in the hierarchy buy using the -walk option.
-The walk can be limited to a certain branch of the MIB hierarchy by specifying a starting point for the walk.
-If you don’t specify a starting point the entire tree will be walked.
+-scanDevice.
+To limit the walk to a certain branch of the MIB hierarchy, specify a starting point for the walk.
+If you do not specify a starting point the entire tree will be walked.

 SNMP V3 Example: